 We first went left to check out the last old car we found.
 Charlie inspects the car for us.

-About 5 minutes past the 3rd stream you'll see the cutoff to get down to the base of the waterfall on your right.
-Only hike down this if you are a very experienced hiker, and/or are ok with a steep drop off.
-I wouldn't recommend hiking down this during rain or winter.
+About 5 minutes past the 3rd stream you’ll see the cutoff to get down to the base of the waterfall on your right.
+Only hike down this if you are a very experienced hiker, and/or are ok with a steep drop off and using the rope that is provided.
+I wouldn’t recommend hiking down this during rain or winter.
 It rained the day before and this drop off was still pretty slick and muddy.

 Hiking down we went really slow so as to not slip on the wet rocks and mud.